bacalhau-project/examples/case-studies/duckdb-log-processing/README.md

 # Instructions to Build From Scratch

+## Introduction
+This file is for building the entire system from scratch.
+It will go through the steps of setting up Google Cloud, Tailscale, and then running the terraform script to create the cluster.

+If you would just like to run the job, and not build from scratch, please see the [README.md](../README.md) file.

 ## Architecture
 This sample example consists of three components:
 * A container that runs a python script that generates logs